bernd-roth/ParkingTicket/README.md

 4. Number of minutes of how long to wait for an incoming SMS until a voice message is going to tell you that no parking ticket was booked
-5. Which parking type should be used (15/30, 30/15 or no alternate booking) If your current location is Vienna (Wien), then alternate booking will be considered So, intervall in main menu will be overriden
+5. Which parking type should be used (15/30, 30/15 or no alternate booking)
 6. Point to the main menu and depending on the city that you have chosen in settings choose the time to start the first booking